-Thoracic pain is common in combat sports, striking does require a rounded over posture by default, and over time this can lead to muscular pain.
-Add in the physical stress of fighting and potential injury, and you’ve got a setup for chronic neck or back pain.
+Thoracic pain is common in combat sports.
+Striking requires a rounded-over posture by default, which can lead to muscular pain over time.
+Add in the physical stress of fighting and potential injury, and you have a setup for chronic neck or back pain.

-There’s lots of way to treat pain, but the most simple is strengthening the muscles in the weakened or previously injured area.
+There are many ways to treat pain, but the simplest is strengthening the muscles in the weakened or previously injured area.

-It’s a hard exercise, but its also not a big compound movement that will add to your fatigue from training.
-You could do 2-3 sets of 10 reps at the ends of a training session, and you’ll be fully recovered.
+It’s a hard exercise, but it’s also not a significant compound movement that will add to your fatigue from training.
+You could do 2-3 sets of 10 reps at the end of a training session, and you’ll be fully recovered.